KilianBARREIRO/KilianBARREIRO.github.io/_pages/about.md

 ## Where equations meet ecosystems

 My work sits at the crossroads of formal mathematics and the living world.
-I am fascinated by the spatial and temporal patterns that emerge from ecological, neurological, and nutritional systems — and by the mathematical frameworks that can reveal their underlying logic.
+I am fascinated by the spatial and temporal patterns that emerge from ecological systems — and by the mathematical frameworks that can reveal their underlying logic.

 <div class="kb-tags">
   <span class="kb-tag">Spatial Ecology</span>